grafana/agent/docs/sources/static/set-up/install/install-agent-on-windows.md

 1. Optional: You can adjust `C:\Program Files\Grafana Agent\agent-config.yaml` to meet your specific needs.
 After changing the configuration file, restart the Grafana Agent service to load changes to the configuration.

 Existing configuration files are kept when re-installing or upgrading the Grafana Agent.

+**These are just comments but we should definitely make it easier for customers/prospects to get started.
+The Windows Grafana gent configuration does not provide a prometheus_remote_write block to send the metrics somewhere.
+Just running the agent and not sending the metrics to a metrics backend is not a complete solution/step-by-step guide.
+I added more steps over here - https://docs.google.com/document/d/1WPoZgvZzSnxQI_5vSYu_PzTP4DXPyEAz7sX7kvXI5xg/edit?usp=sharing - these could potentially address the missing parts in this documentation.
+Please have a look.**

 ## Security